tinaponting/protect-wordpress/README.md

 * No one of these htaccess 1 or 2 makes any diffrent in speed! * For us who are paranoid bloggers or use it as CMS, we want to sleep with peace! use these .htacces and adwises and you will be safe!

-### About me: A blogger since 1982- University, been on blogspot as on wordpress, made all mistakes through the years, I learned not only a free firewall can protect med, so I made my own, follow the latest trends in hacking and some blogs on to get it in order:)
-### I gone throught everything  i could find in google, gibhub and forums for all .htacces security, some things didn´t work, some did works!
-Some old htacces tricks that still works.
-Use it free but come back time to time to check latest updates.
-Love //KP Karlshamn sweden ##

 * If you want something on the maybe text; downloads add it with, noteplus + or what you use:)
 * works best with Apache, 5.0 + Wordpress, 6,7+